wp-plugins/events-manager-extended/readme.txt

 * Feature: the format of the attendees list can now be customized
 * Feature: show RSVP info in the events list in the admin backend as well
 * Feature: you can use #_DETAILS as an alternative to #_NOTES as placeholder for the event description
+* Feature/bugfix: when deleting a booking using the provided form, now only the booking for that event gets deleted, no longer all bookings for that person